Cool ‘n Classy

 Mia

 P.S.
 Ha.
-Farah from across the hall just caught us running past and said we’re “so juvenile” (she thinks she’s so much more mature than we are.
+Farah from across the hall just caught us running past and said we’re "so juvenile" (she thinks she’s so much more mature than we are.
 Typical psych major).

 But no one else pays any attention to Pamela at all because she’s so shy and boring.
 I personally think it’s quite nice of us to kidnap Miss Polly Lollykins.